-In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of Zecotek Photonics Inc. as at July 31, 2015 and 2014, and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of Zecotek Photonics Inc. as at July 31, 2016, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards.